ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

 - Comfy's runtime enforces that `model_sampling` children are `nn.Module` instances, so our DyPE wrapper now subclasses `torch.nn.Module` to satisfy `ModelPatcher` and GPU loading without mutating the wrapped sampler.
+- A cloth-like latent deformation can be approximated by dragging a sparse subset of vertices on a coarse 2D mesh, upsampling the resulting displacement field, and applying it with `torch.nn.functional.grid_sample` so the warp stays smooth while remaining deterministic via per-batch seeded vertex selection.